laser cutting

 This can also further improve the processing accuracy of metal materials, resulting in more precise products.

-However, due to the technology’s limitations, it is only applicable to the cutting and processing of sheet metal and is not applicable to the processing of thick sheet metal.
+However, due to the technology’s limitations, it is only applicable to the cutting and processing of sheet metal and is not relevant to the processing of thick sheet metal.

 Regarding the current manufacturing cutting processing plant, carbon dioxide laser is the most commonly used laser cutting equipment.